 Weight loss (reduction) is always a challenge and many people undertaking dietary plans or exercise find it difficult to maintain weight loss.
 Most people explain that they experience difficulty in controlling their appetite.

-Obesity expert, Dr. Mujahid Saeed, is an Oxford-trained Consultant.
-He has a weekly NHS obesity clinic at the Queen Elizabeth Hospital Birmingham, University Hospitals Birmingham and sees private patients twice weekly at BMI Priory and BMI Edgbaston Hospitals, Birmingham, UK.
+Obesity expert, Dr Mujahid Saeed, is an Oxford-trained Consultant.
+He has a weekly NHS obesity clinic at the Queen Elizabeth Hospital Birmingham, University Hospitals Birmingham and sees private patients twice weekly at the Priory Hospital, Birmingham, UK.
+Video consultations are also available.

 He can support people reduce weight through a medicine called Saxenda®.
 If you are keen to reduce your weight and want an alternative to bariatric weight reduction surgery, you could consider Saxenda® as an option with excellent results shown through clinical studies.

 - Saxenda® is a weight loss treatment that contains the medicine liraglutide.